 What has caused the current slump in IQ scores among some European nations?
 Researchers aren't sure, but they have some hypotheses.

 One hypothesis blames dysgenic fertility.
 Dysgenics postulates that negative traits can accumulate in a population if not weeded out by selection pressures.
-In the case of intelligence, the idea goes that above-average intelligence couples have fewer children than those who aren't; therefore, there are fewer intelligent children to pass on their genes.
+In the case of intelligence, the idea goes that above-average couples have fewer children than those who are below average; therefore, there are fewer intelligent children to pass on their smarty genes.
 The Flynn effect masked this reality until the inevitable ceiling was hit.
 It is exactly the setup for Idiocracy.

 Flynn and Shayer also provide some possibilities.
 They point out that Scandinavian countries support more advanced educational systems.
 These education systems may have reached a theoretical limit in their ability "to produce graduates that can generalize and use logic on the hypothetical (mental abilities that pay dividends on IQ tests)."

-Scandinavian welfare states may have also leveled the educational attainment between citizens of different classes.
-Quality education reaches everybody.
+Scandinavian welfare states may have also leveled the educational attainment between citizens of different classes so quality education reaches every child.
 This could explain the U.S.'s continued gains, as students in poorer areas continue to play catch up with their upper-class peers.